Tag (advertisement)

 Tag is a television and cinema advertisement launched by Nike Inc. in 2001 to promote its line of sportswear in the United States.
 It was one of four pieces forming the television component of the $25m "Play" campaign, which had been running for several months.
-Tag was created by advertising agency Wieden+Kennedy.
-Production was handled by production company Gorgeous Enterprises, who assigned director Frank Budgen to oversee the project.
+Tag was created by advertising agency Wieden+Kennedy and produced by Gorgeous Enterprises, who assigned director Frank Budgen to oversee the project.
 Filming took place in Toronto, Ontario.

-The commercial premiered on American television on 25 June 2001, and ran until Labor Day (3 September).
+The commercial premiered on U.S. television on June 25, 2001, and ran until Labor Day of that year (September 3).
 It was supported by three additional television and cinema commercials, titled Shaderunner, Tailgating, and Racing, which ran concurrently.
 There was also a significant offline campaign, comprising public events in the streets of major American cities, and invitation-only parties at Niketown stores attended by celebrities.
 Tag, and its associated campaign, were a huge critical success, garnering dozens of awards from the advertising and television industries, including the Grand Prix at the prestigious Cannes Lions International Advertising Festival.
 Tag was one of the ten most-awarded commercials of 2002, and its impact was such that in 2010 it was voted one of the top ten advertisements of the decade by Campaign magazine.